flowxo/flowxo-sdk/README.md

         |-- output.js - optional, returns dynamic output fields
       |-- another_method/
         |-- ...
-  |-- runs/  - created when test runs are recorded
+  |-- runs/  - created when integration test runs are recorded
 ```

 The service expects files to remain in their default locations, so try not to move things around unless you know what you are doing.